fongsean/questionnaire_track_fhir_in_qh/README.md

 This GitHub repository contains information and resources for the Questionnaire track during the two-day FHIR in Queensland Health connectathon in Brisbane on 9-10 October 2025.

+**Edit 10/10/2025: Looking for links to the SMART on FHIR demo?
+Check the [SMART on FHIR Demo links](#smart-on-fhir-demo-links) for more information.**

 ## Description

 This track explores how FHIR Questionnaires and the Structured Data Capture (SDC) specification can be used to streamline the collection and exchange of clinical data across health systems.
 In this track you will: